 - Intimidation means uttering or conveying a threat, or causing the person to receive a threat which induces fear;

 - Harassment means engaging in a patter of conduct which induces a fear of harm in a person including repeatedly watching or loitering outside of a persons residence, place of work, business or the place where the person happens to be; repeated telephone calls to the person irrespective of whether conversation ensues or not ; repeatedly delivering or causing the delivery of letters, e-mails facsimiles or other items to the person

 - Stalking means repeatedly following, pursuing or accosting the person;

-THE PROCEDURE TO FOLLOW IN ORDER TO OBTAIN A PROTECTION ORDER
+WHAT IS THE PROCEDURE TO FOLLOW TO OBTAIN A DOMESTIC VIOLENCE INTERDICT?

 A domestic protection order can only be granted by a Court.
-The application for the domestic protection order can be made at any magistrate’s court having jurisdiction over the area: –
+The application for a Protection Order can be made at any magistrate’s court having jurisdiction over the area: –

-- where the complainant resides (temporarily or permanently) or works;
+- where the complainant (the victim) resides (temporarily or permanently) or works;

 - where the act or acts of domestic violence took place.